-Users submitting a ToO run will need to indicate the number of targets per run and the requested number of triggers per target.
+Users submitting a ToO run will need to indicate the number of targets per run.
 A trigger is defined as the request for execution of one Observation Block with a given instrument at a given epoch.
-Similar observations to be executed with the same instrument at different epochs count as different triggers, as do observations with different instruments at the same epoch.
+ToO runs are not carried over to the following Periods, even if pertaining to Large Programmes.